 Who We Are

-Presentation Invasion, or FRC Team 2135, is based at Presentation High School, a single-sex Catholic school for young women in San Jose, CA. Founded in 2006, our team has grown from a handful of students to 30 active members that participate in the FIRST Robotics Competition.
-We are an all-girls team dedicated to creating a safe and comfortable environment for our members to learn about STEM-related fields while building robotics skills.
+Presentation Invasion, or FRC Team 2135, is based at Presentation High School, a single-sex Catholic school for young women in San Jose, CA. Founded in 2006, our team has grown from a handful of students to more than 30 active members that participate in the FIRST Robotics Competition.
+We are an all-girls team dedicated to creating a safe and comfortable environment for our membezrs to learn about STEM-related fields while building robotics skills.

 Through designing, manufacturing and programming robots, Team 2135 is actively involved in shaping the female engineers of tomorrow through inspiration and innovation.
 Our members are part of both a club and competitive team; each member has a different level of experience and commitment.
 We meet all year, though many come during the fall and winter.
 Our team has dedicated working space in the Jenvey house garage across the street from our school.
-Our machines and tools include a CNC Mill, CNC Table Router, NC Lathe, and sheet metal brake among many other shop features that students learn to operate and use.
+Our machines and tools include a CNC Mill, CNC Table Router, Lathe, and sheet metal brake among many other shop features that students learn to operate and use.